How to Clear a Blocked Sink

 Step 6

-If none of the above options work, you will have to go underneath the sink and unblock it from there.
-Be sure to turn the water off before you attempt this.
+If none of the above options work, you will need to access the pipework underneath the sink and clear the blockage via the trap (the U-shaped pipe).

 how to fix a blocked sink step 6